raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 If your team has participated in previous challenges, you may recall that the `ephem` library was used to calculate the position of the ISS.
 This library has now been deprecated and replaced by its successor, `skyfield`.
 --- /collapse ---

-Up-to-date telemetry data is required by the `skyfield` library in order to accurately compute the position of the ISS (or any other satellite).
-In order to save you the trouble of obtaining and manipulating this data, the Flight OS offers the `astro_pi` Python package, from which you can import the `ISS` object:
+Up-to-date telemetry data is required in order to accurately compute the position of the ISS (or any other satellite orbiting the Earth).
+In order to save you the trouble of obtaining and manipulating this data, the Flight OS offers the `astro_pi` Python package, which uses `skyfield` to create an `ISS` object that you can import in your program:

 ```python
 from astro_pi import ISS